srwiley/oksvg/README.md

 oksvg is a rasterizer for a partial implementation of the SVG2.0 specification in golang.

 Although many SVG elements will not be read by oksvg, it is good enough to faithfully produce thousands, but certainly not all, SVG icons available both for free and commercially.
-A list of valid and invalid elements is in the doc folder. oksvg uses the [rasterx](https://github.com/srwiley/rasterx) adaptation of the golang freetype rasterizer fully implement SVG2.0 path commands including 'arc' join mode.
+A list of valid and invalid elements is in the doc folder.

+oksvg uses the [rasterx](https://github.com/srwiley/rasterx) adaptation of the golang freetype raster package which implements full SVG2.0 path functions, including the newer 'arc' join-mode.

 ![arcs and caps](doc/TestShapes.png)